santoshilam/Discipline_Specific_Guidance_for_DMPs/content/index.md

 ## Acknowledgements

-Who do we need to contribute and how best to do this?
+Who do we need to credit as contributors and how best to do this?